3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ---
 title: Enabling Secure Boot on RockChip SoCs
+abstract: 'Secure Boot is essential for secure IoT infrastructures.
+It protects
-abstract: 'A story about enabling Secure Boot on RockChip SoC.'
+          IoT devices from being permanently infected and controlled by an Attacker.
+In this post, I will tell a story about enabling Secure Boot on RockChip SoC.
+          '
 cover: /covers/image-file.png
 author: artur.kowalski
 layout: post